Steel CLI

 steel dev stop

-Steel ships a dedicated skill package for browser workflows:
+Steel ships a first-party skills catalog for agent workflows:

 This is designed for coding agents, including: